-SGSU Introduces Innovative Work Integrated Learning Programs In Partnership With AISECT Supported By NCSDE
+SGSU Introduces Innovative Work Integrated Learning Programs in Partnership with AISECT supported by NCSDE

 Date

-Bhopal: Scope Global Skill University (SGSU) has announced the launch of its new Work Integrated learning Programs (WILP), supported by the National Centre for Skill Development & Entrepreneurship (NCSDE) and in strategic collaboration with the AISECT Group as the skilling partner.
+(MENAFN- PR Pundit) Bhopal [Date]: Scope Global Skill University (SGSU) has announced the launch of its new Work Integrated Learning Programs (WILP), supported by the National Centre for Skill Development & Entrepreneurship (NCSDE) and in strategic collaboration with the AISECT Group as the skilling partner.
 This innovative initiative is set to offer students a unique blend of theoretical knowledge and practical experience, aimed at preparing them for success in their chosen industries.

 SGSU, NCSDE, and AISECT bring substantial experience to this initiative, having previously delivered industry-relevant courses across 18 key sectors including agriculture, automobile servicing, fashion designing, banking and financial services, information technology, healthcare, hospitality, retail management, electronics, telecommunications, logistics, renewable energy, interior designing, food processing, construction technology, mining, multimedia, and textiles.
 Their record includes the successful training of 10,214 candidates across 12 states, reflecting their commitment to developing a skilled and knowledgeable workforce.